AhmedSaa3d/Hiring-Requisition-Process-IBM-Course-Exercise/README.md

 ## Exercise 10.
 Implementing a custom routing solution

 ## Exercise 11.
 Implementing the "four eyes" policy by using a team filter
+    - Modify the process
+    - Create the team filter service
+    - Apply the team filter service to the activity assignment
+    - Test the four eyes policy

 ## Exercise 12.
 Building a cancellation pattern